tony10101105/ExpEmergence/README.md

 mkdir eval_out
 cd eval_out
 ```
-2. Put mmlu.sh and evaluated_models.txt provided in our evaluation/mmlu to lm-evaluation-harness/eval_out and run it:
+2. Put mmlu.sh and all_models.txt provided in our evaluation/mmlu to lm-evaluation-harness/eval_out and run it:
 ```bash
 sh mmlu.sh
 ```